 The Central Square neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 99.1% of the neighborhoods in America.
 In fact, 80.1% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Central Square neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Central Square neighborhood buck this trend.
 54.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 6.2% of residents in the Central Square neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 98.9% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.